3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

-eFUSE Tool accepts only a signed binary as its input, so it must be extracting that public key from that binary, this is the same as `loader.bin` we pass to `rkdeveloptool`, from now on I will just call it loader.
+eFUSE Tool accepts only a signed binary as its input, so it must be extracting that public key from that binary, this is the same as `loader.bin` we pass to `rkdeveloptool`, from now on, I will call it loader.

 Loader can be quickly assembled using tools and config files from `rkbin/RKBOOT`.
-For example to build loader for RK3288 run following command (from `rkbin` directory)
+For example to build loader for RK3288, run following command (from `rkbin` directory)

 ```shell